 NATIONAL FRIENDSHIP DAY

 Get in contact with your friends for a chat or visit.
-Post on social media using #NationalFriendshipDay to encourage others to join in paying it forward.
+Accept an invitation to meet new people.
+You might make life long friendships you didn’t know could exist.
+Post on social media using #NationalFriendshipDay to encourage others to connect with each other.

 National Friendship Day was originally founded by Hallmark in 1919.
-It was intended to be a day for people to celebrate their friendship by sending each other cards, but by 1940 the market had dried up, and eventually, it died out completely.
-However, in 1998 Winnie the Pooh was named the world’s Ambassador of Friendship at the United Nations, and in April 2011 the United Nations officially recognized 30th July as International Friendship Day; although most countries celebrate on the first Sunday of August!
+It was intended to be a day for people to celebrate their friendship by sending each other cards.
+However, by 1940 the market had dried up, and eventually, it died out completely.
+Then, in 1998 Winnie the Pooh was named the world’s Ambassador of Friendship at the United Nations.
+In April 2011, the United Nations officially recognized 30th July as International Friendship Day; although most countries celebrate on the first Sunday of August!

 August 4, 2019